Prior to Procedure

 and surgical tools will be inserted through the incisions.
 A laparoscope is a thin, lighted tool with a tiny camera.
 It sends images of your abdominal cavity to a monitor in the operating room.
 Your doctor will operate while viewing the area on this monitor.

-Your doctor will use surgical staples to create a small pouch at the top of your stomach.
+Surgical staples will be used to create a small pouch at the top of your stomach.
 This pouch, which can hold about one cup of food, will be your new, smaller stomach.
 A normal stomach can hold 4-6 cups of food.

-Next, the doctor will cut the small intestine and attach it to the new pouch.
+Next, the small intestine will be cut and attached to the new pouch.
 With the intestinal bypass, food will now move from the new stomach pouch to the middle section of the small intestine.
 It will skip the lower stomach and the upper section of the small intestine.

 Finally, the upper section of the small intestine will be attached to the middle section of the small intestine.
 This will allow fluid that the lower stomach makes to move down the upper section of the small intestine and into the middle section.

-Once the bypass is completed, the incisions will be closed with staples or stitches.
+When the bypass is completed, the incisions will be closed with staples or stitches.